How to Become a GP Supervisor

 - Accreditation overview

-Accreditation of a practice for AGPT indicates that the supervisor and the practice are able and willing to provide GP registrars with the level of supervision, teaching and educational experience to support their progress through the Australian General Practice Training program.
+Accreditation of a GP supervisor for AGPT indicates that the supervisor and the practice are able and willing to provide GP registrars with the level of supervision, teaching and educational experience to support their progress through the Australian General Practice Training program.
 The GP supervisor must be an experienced GP, who is able to mentor the registrar.

 Accreditation is granted for a period of three years following approval.
 If there are any changes to the details of your original accreditation application, including training supervisor and practice manager positions, WAGPET is to be notified immediately in writing.

 WAGPET undertakes ongoing monitoring and assessment of all accredited GP supervisors and training facilities, and conducts a formal reaccreditation review every three years to ensure the College standards continue to be met.